 Gen-X students participate in a variety of classroom and community experiences that focus on women and gender.
 These experiences draw on the ideals of service learning and combine volunteer efforts with academic study.
-Gen-X students also have individualized advising during the program.
-Finally, students in Gen-X classes will work together on course-related projects, form common study groups, and develop core friendships with other students who share their interests.
+Gen-X students also have individualized advising during the program and have seats reserved in select Women's and Gender Studies courses so they can get to know one another.
+Finally, students in Gen-X classes will work together on course-related projects, from common study groups, and develop core friendships with other students who share their interests.

 The Gender Excellence Learning Community is a dynamic group open to all first-year students who are interested in issues related to women and gender.
 Male and female students in all majors and disciplines, as well as those who are still undecided majors, are eligible to participate in the program.

 Gender Excellence students volunteered monthly with the organization Girl Talk Foundation, leading monthly workshops and meetings and serving as mentors for junior and high school girls from diverse backgrounds.
 They also hosted tables and served as ambassadors for activist in residence Jennifer Baumgardner.
 Events included the Waves of Feminism: Generational Panel Discussion, Film Series: It Was Rape, and Writing for Activism Workshop.